SenseNet/docs.sensenet.com/content/tutorials/content-types.md

   </Field>
 ```

-The last field is a DateTime type one to contain the renewal date of the contract.
+The last one is a DateTime type field to contain the renewal date of the contract.

 <note severity="info">Find DateTime field's setting and configuration options in the <a href="/concepts/fields/10-datetime">concepts</a></note>

 # Create content with the new type

 After creating a new content type you need to set where you want to use it.
-Manage list of allowed child types lets you assemble the group of content types that can be used in a container or a subtree.
-To do this go to the chosen container and open it for edit and update the content's *Allowed Child Types* field adding your newly created one.
+List of allowed child types lets you assemble the group of content types that can be used in a container or a subtree.
+To do this, go to the chosen container and open it for edit and update the content's *Allowed Child Types* field adding your newly created one.

 ![Allowed Child Types](./img/allowedtypes.gif "Add the newly created Content Type to the Allowed Child Types list")

-After that Contract will be available as type of new content in the dropdown list.
+After that, Contract will be available as type of new content in the dropdown list.

 ![Adding a new contract](./img/allowedtypes.png "Contract type listed in the add new content dropdown")

 # Inherited fields

 As it is mentioned above all the fields that are defined on parent types are available on the lower levels.
-So on your newly created Contract type all the fields from File (parent type) and GenericContent (parent type of file) is there and you can get and set their values true OData or make them visible on the UI along the custom ones defined by you.
-If you now start to create a new contract you can see that the form contains not only those fields, that you've added to the custom type.
+So on your newly created Contract type all the fields from File (parent type) and GenericContent (parent type of file) is there and you can get and set their values through OData or make them visible on the UI along with the custom ones defined by you.
+If you now start to create a new contract you can see that the form contains not only those fields, but also those that you've added to the custom type.

 ![Add new contract form](./img/newcontract1.png "Add new contract form")